opensourcepos/opensourcepos/README.md

 8. LOGIN using
   * username: admin
   * password: pointofsale
-8. Enjoy
+9. Enjoy
-9. Oops an issue?
-Please read the FAQ and check the issue list on github.
+10. Oops an issue?
+Please make sure you read the FAQ, wiki page and you checked open and closed issue on GitHub.
 PHP display_errors is disabled by default.
-Create a application/config/.env file from the .env.example to enable it in a development environment.
+Create an application/config/.env file from the .env.example to enable it in a development environment.

 Local install using Docker
 --------------------------

 From now on ospos can be deployed using Docker on Linux, Mac or Windows.
 This setup dramatically reduces the number of possible issues as all setup is now done in a Dockerfile.
 Docker runs natively on mac and linux, but will require more overhead on windows.
 Please refer to the docker documentation for instructions on how to set it up on your platform.

 To build and run the image, issue following commands in a terminal with docker installed